xavion-lux/PyroMod/README.md

 # PyroMod
-Your new favorite VRChat Mod Core!

-## Purpose
 This mod makes it easier to create VRChat mods without having to stress about having all the appropriate materials.
 This mod is meant to be super user friendly and help make it easier for new mod developers get started making their own mods!

 # Read Me